-- Memory: (On Android 8.0 and higher) Display memory stats, such as average memory usage, memory performance, total memory available, average memory used, how much free memory is available, and how much memory is being used by apps.
+- Memory: Displays memory stats, such as average memory usage, memory performance, total memory available, average memory used, how much free memory is available, and how much memory apps are using.

-- Stay awake: Sets your screen to stay on every time you plug it in.
+- Stay awake: Sets your screen to stay on while the device is plugged in.

 /sdcard/btsnoop_hci.log.
-You can retrieve the packets, and then use a program like Wireshark to analyze and troubleshoot the information.
+You can retrieve the packets and use a program like Wireshark to analyze and troubleshoot the information.

-Enable USB debugging (figure 3) so your Android device can communicate with your development machine through Android Debug Bridge (adb).
+Enable USB debugging, as shown in figure 3, so your Android device can communicate with your development machine through Android Debug Bridge (adb).
 The Wait for Debugger option is unavailable until you use Select debug app to select the app to debug.
 If you enable Wait for Debugger, the selected app waits for the debugger to attach before it executes.

 Other debugging options include the following:

 - Store logger data persistently on device: Select the type of log messages you want to store persistently on the device.
-Options are off, all, all but radio, or kernel only.
+The options are off, all, all but radio, or kernel only.

 - Select mock location app: Use this option to fake the GPS location of the device to test whether your app behaves the same in other locations.
 To use this option, download and install a GPS mock location app.